Best Domain Name For Affiliate Marketing

 Okay, maybe this should have been at the top of the list.

-Either way, when choosing your domain name, keep in mind that it will follow you everywhere.
+When choosing your domain name, keep in mind that your website name will follow you everywhere.

-If you don’t feel comfortable sharing a name to the public or online, don’t choose that name as your website name.
+If you don’t feel comfortable sharing the domain name to the public or online, don’t choose that domain name as your website name.

 The domain name should make you feel so proud that you could share it with an employer, if asked to.